JustToThePoint English Website Version

 Recall that $w^{\frac{1}{2}} = $ {$\sqrt{w}, -\sqrt{w}$} where $\sqrt{w} = \sqrt{|w|}e^{i\frac{Arg(w)}{2}}$ [*]

-Therefore, z = $-\frac{b}{2a} ± \sqrt{\frac{b²-4ac}{4a²}} = \frac{-b ± \sqrt{b²-4ac}}{2a}$ but take into consideration that $\sqrt{b²-4ac}$ is a complex expression that should be calculated according to [*]
+Therefore, z = $-\frac{b}{2a} ± \sqrt{\frac{b²-4ac}{4a²}} = \frac{-b ± \sqrt{b²-4ac}}{2a}$ but take into consideration that $\sqrt{b²-4ac}$ is a complex expression.

-Example: Solve $z²+(2−2𝑖)z−(7+26𝑖)=0$
+Example.
+Solve $z²+(2−2𝑖)z−(7+26𝑖)=0$

 $z = \frac{-b ± \sqrt{b²-4ac}}{2a} = \frac{-(2-2i) ± \sqrt{(2-2i)²+4(7+26i)}}{2} = \frac{-(2-2i) ± \sqrt{−8i+28+104𝑖}}{2} = \frac{-(2-2i) ± \sqrt{28+96i}}{2}$